22nd Annual Cambio de Colores

 The theme for 2024 — Sparking Change, Integration, and Deep Connections — renews our call to action and commitment to learn alongside leaders and experts from our changing communities.
 Come join us!

-Become A Sponsor Scholarships
+Become A Sponsor Visit KC

 Graphic for Cambio de Colores.
 Text reads